What's on my mind

-My first long read from November 2020 introduced basic issues and major campaigns, including that of Deutsche Wohnen & Co enteignen (Expropriate Deutsche Wohnen & Co.) to take back the social housing Berlin had sold for a pittance.
-In 2018, when I first saw a poster about expropriating the big housing corporations that pay prime dividends to stockholders while exploiting tenants, I thought it was a good joke.
+My first long read from November 2020 introduced basic issues and major campaigns, including that of Deutsche Wohnen & Co enteignen (Expropriate Deutsche Wohnen & Co.) to take back the social housing that Berlin had sold for a pittance.
+In 2018, I saw a poster about expropriating the big housing corporations that pay prime dividends to stockholders while exploiting tenants and thought it was a good joke.
 However, it turned out to be a serious campaign and I joined in, collecting signatures and canvassing for the referendum.

 TOO GOOD TO BE TRUE?
 On Berlin's housing crunch and responses to it